Tree copses form an interesting feature of The Bower meadow, ringing the meadow itself.

-The original farmers cleared forest to create a six acre hay field and had the formidable task of removing rocks in abundance from the cleared area.
-Rocks can be seen tumbled along the edge of the meadow and gathered into significant piles throughout the meadow itself.
+The original farmers cleared forest to create a hay field and had the formidable task of removing rocks in abundance from the cleared area.
+Stone can be seen tumbled along the edge of the meadow and gathered into significant piles throughout the meadow itself.
 Trees self-planted into these stone piles creating copses of trees dotting the meadow.
 Each has its own set of native trees within.
 We have altered two copses to enhance access.
-One has been covered with soil and native plants to create a “bower”.
+One has been covered with earth to create a plinth and seating area within this natural “bower”.
 The southernmost copse at the highest point in the clearing is accessible via a boulder “bridge” that provides an elevated view down and across meadow.

 Dogwood (Cornus florida)